 4 – Metropolitan Museum of Art, Fifth Avenue

-- Entry – $25 (entry fee includes all three Museums, the Met Fith Av, The Cloisters and the Breuer)
+- Entry – $25 (entry fee includes Both Museums, the Met Fith Av and The Cloisters)

 The Met’s Problem is its sheer size!
 It is a monstrosity of a museum.
 Spanning nearly 3 City Blocks and several floors it would literally take days to see everything.
 As such most visits feel rushed and you are not fully taking in and appreciating everything.
-You will find yourself walking past priceless Ming Vases or ancient sarcophagus containing a real mummy and not really pay any real attention.
+You will find yourself walking past priceless Ming Vases or an ancient sarcophagus containing an actual mummy and not really pay any real attention.
 There is just too much to see and too much variety.

 It’s a harsh Criticism, as the museum is truly staggering, and the truth is, it is really at number 4 on our list due to the brilliance of the remaining museums rather than the Met’s issues.
 The Met is really like nowhere else on earth.
-When people think Art Museum they thing galleries of old paintings by the grandmasters, and while there is plenty of that here there is SO much more.
+When people think of an Art Museum they think of galleries of stuffy old paintings by dead people, and while there is plenty of that here, there is SO much more.